iv461/icey/README.md

 ### Asynchronous service server callbacks:

-With ICEY you can use *asynchronous* functions (i.e. coroutines) as callbacks (for both subscribers and services), for example to call another upstream service:
+With ICEY, you can use *asynchronous* functions, i.e., coroutines, as callbacks for both subscribers and services.
+For example, you can use them to call another upstream service.

 ```cpp
 /// Here using icey::Node that contains an icey::Context